CellProfiler/distribution/docker/README.md

     docker run -e S6_LOGGING=1 cellprofiler:${VERSION}

-To push to docker hub, do the following (look up instructions at https://docs.docker.com/docker-cloud/builds/push-images/ for details)
+To push to docker hub, do the following (look up instructions [here](https://docs.docker.com/docker-cloud/builds/push-images/) for details)

     export DOCKER_ID_USER="username" # replace with your Docker Hub username export VERSION=3.0.0 # replace with the version you are building